nest/nest-simulator/doc/htmldoc/synapses/synapse_specification.rst

 during connection setup.
 The default model is the :hxt_ref:`static_synapse`, whose only parameters ``weight`` and ``delay`` do not change over time.
-Other synapse models implement learning and adaptation in the form of long-term or short-term :hxt_ref:`plasticity`.
+Other synapse models implement learning and adaptation in the form of long-term or short-term plasticity.
 A list of available synapse models is accessible via the command ``nest.synapse_models``.
 More detailed information about each of them can be found in the :doc:`model directory <../models/index_synapse>`.